Ne partez pas sans moi

-"Ne partez pas sans moi" (/fr/; "Don't Leave Without Me") is a song recorded by Canadian singer Celine Dion with music composed by Atilla Şereftuğ and lyrics by Nella Martinetti.
-It in the Eurovision Song Contest 1988, held in Dublin, winning the contest, being to date the last French language song to win.
+"Ne partez pas sans moi" (lit.
+'Don't leave without me') is a song recorded by Canadian singer Celine Dion, with music by Atilla Şereftuğ and lyrics by Nella Martinetti.
+It in the Eurovision Song Contest 1988, held in Dublin, where it won.
+It remains the most recent French-language entry to win the contest.

-"Ne partez pas sans moi" was released as a single in selected countries in Europe in May 1988.
-It topped the chart in Belgium for four consecutive weeks and reached number 11 in Switzerland.
-In France, it peaked at number 36.
+"Ne partez pas sans moi" was issued as a single in selected European markets in May 1988.
+It reached number one in Belgium for four consecutive weeks, number 11 in Switzerland, and number 36 in France.

 Background

 Conception

-"Ne partez pas sans moi" was written by Turkish composer Atilla Şereftuğ and Swiss lyricist Nella Martinetti and recorded by Celine Dion.
-She also recorded a German version, titled "Hand in Hand".
+"Ne partez pas sans moi" was written by Turkish composer Atilla Şereftuğ and Swiss lyricist Nella Martinetti, and recorded by Celine Dion.
+She also recorded a German-language version titled "Hand in Hand".

 Eurovision

-On 6 February 1988, "Ne partez pas sans moi" performed by Dion competed in the organized by the Swiss Broadcasting Corporation (SRG SSR) to select their song and performer for the of the Eurovision Song Contest.
-The song won the competition so it became the for the contest.
+On 6 February 1988, "Ne partez pas sans moi", performed by Dion, competed in the organized by the Swiss Broadcasting Corporation (SRG SSR) to select the country's entry for the of the Eurovision Song Contest.
+The song won the selection, becoming the for the contest.

-On 30 April 1988, the Eurovision Song Contest was held at the RDS Simmonscourt Pavilion in Dublin hosted by Radio Telefís Éireann (RTÉ), and broadcast live throughout the continent.
-Dion performed "Ne partez pas sans moi" ninth on the night, following 's "Ben Adam" by Yardena Arazi and preceding 's "Take Him Home" by Jump the Gun. Şereftuğ conducted the live orchestra in the performance of the Swiss entry.
-The contest was followed by 600 million viewers worldwide.
+On 30 April 1988, the Eurovision Song Contest took place at the RDS Simmonscourt Pavilion in Dublin.
+It was hosted by Radio Telefís Éireann (RTÉ) and broadcast live across Europe.
+Dion performed "Ne partez pas sans moi" ninth on the night. Şereftuğ conducted the orchestra for the Swiss entry.
+The broadcast was watched by an estimated 600 million viewers worldwide.

-At the close of voting, the song had received 137 points, winning the contest beating the 's entry "Go" performed by Scott Fitzgerald by just one point in one of the closest finishes in Eurovision history.
+At the close of voting, the song had earned 137 points, winning the contest and finishing one point ahead of the entry "Go" performed by Scott Fitzgerald.
+It remains one of the closest results in Eurovision history.